makrai/notes/ammar16-massive-multiling-embed.md

     between pairs of words in monolingual corpora, and let
     * UV ⊤ be a low-rank decomposition of X where U, V ∈ R |V|×d
-  * A ∈ R |V|×|V| which summarizes bilingual alignment frequencies in a parallel corpus.
+  * A ∈ R |V|×|V| which summarizes bilingual alignment frequencies in a parallel corpus
 * Gardner+ (2015) solves for a low-rank decomposition UV ⊤ which approximates X as well as its transformations A ⊤ X, XA and A ⊤ XA
-* multilingual embeddings are then taken to be the rows of the matrix U.
+* multilingual embeddings are then taken to be the rows of the matrix U

 # 3 Evaluating Multilingual Embeddings

-* Multi QVEC-CCA extends QVEC (Tsvetkov+ 2015), a recently proposed monolingual evaluation method, addressing fundamental flaws and extending it to multiple languages.
+* Multi QVEC-CCA extends QVEC (Tsvetkov+ 2015), a recently proposed monolingual evaluation method, addressing fundamental flaws and extending it to multiple languages

 ## 3.1 Word similarity